satyadev2/Orbit-Wallet/readme.md

 ### /users/:userId/transactions
-  -- Transactions by userId based on given filters
+  -- Transactions by User based on given filters

 ### /transactions
-  -- All Transactions by userId based on given filters
+  -- All Transactions based on given filters with User Details